 The passage below greets visitors at the entrance to Te Kōngahu Museum of Waitangi.
 It speaks of journeys to Aotearoa, meetings, and the beginnings of conversations that continue today.

-Tuia Mātauranga aims to inspire kaiako, children, and whānau to explore their own stories of who they are and where they come from – to develop their knowledge of whakapapa and identity.
+Tuia Mātauranga aimed to inspire kaiako, children, and whānau to explore their own stories of who they are and where they come from – to develop their knowledge of whakapapa and identity.

 The following examples illustrate how Kidsfirst Kindergartens Lyttelton and Te Waenganui Childcare Centre have applied elements of Tuia Mātauranga in designing focus areas for a local curriculum.